shah-in-boots/notes/permanent/AFEQT-and-social-determinants-of-health.md

 - Sex/gender
 - Insurance type

+## Genetics

+Ancestral markers were evaluated in related AF papers from work by [Dawood-Darbar-MD-MBChB](Dawood-Darbar-MD-MBChB.md).
+We should leverage those to emphasize the importance of self-reported race, and that "genetic race" isn't necessarily an appropriate usage.
+Genetic racial fingerprints would suggest that our findings are biological in nature, when in fact it is more likely tobe environmental (e.g. race as a social construct).

+# Results

+## Descriptive findings

+## Regression findings

+### National deprivation index (Q4 v.
+Q1)

+- NDI Q4 has worse total AFEQT regardless of clinical risk factors (dose-dependent)
+- NDI Q4 was worse AFEQT regardless of rate/rhythm strategy (including non-pharmacological rhythm interventions)
+- NDI Q4 had high odds of starting in rate-control strategy

+### Black race (v. white)

+- Black race has worse total AFEQT regardless of clinical risk factors
+- Black race also had worse AFEQT regardless of treatment strategy (including non-pharmacological rhythm interventions)
+- Black race had decreased odds of being in rhythm control strategy at baseline or at follow-up time period

+### Spanish speakers (v.
+English)

+- Spanish speakers had improvement in activity AFEQT score on follow-up
+- Spanish speakers had higher odds of being on rate-control strategy at followup

+### Public insurance (v. private)

+- Public insurance had higher odds of switching to rhythm control by follow-up

+### Men (v. women)

+- Men had higher odds of being on rhythm control strategy compared to women

 # Tables & Figures

 The figures and tables for this paper need to be thoughtful analyses of the major relationships we hope to show.